lykmapipo/bipsms/README.md

 ```

 ### Send single SMS to multiple destination
-To send single SMS to multiple destination, instantiate `bipsms` with your account details then invoke `sendSingle(sms,callback(error,response))` where
+To send single SMS to multiple destination, instantiate `bipsms` with your account details then invoke `sendSingleSMS(sms,callback(error,response))` where
 - `sms` - is an [sms to send](http://dev.infobip.com/docs/send-single-sms#section-single-textual-message-to-multiple-destinations)
 - `error` - is any error encountered when sending SMS(s)
 - `response` - is a response of [sent SMS(s)](http://dev.infobip.com/docs/send-single-sms#section-smsresponse)